precision-sustainable-ag/OpenCV_Competition2021/4_Synthetic_Bench_Images/README.md

 ```
 ---

-The BenchBotics semi-automatic annotation was designed to meet the data needs of training a convolutional neural network.
-The annotation system used images collected by the Oak-D sensor attached to our custom Bench Bot platform.
+Synthetic BenchBot images were created to diversify trainset and further test trained model.
+Images were collected by the Oak-D sensor attached to our custom Bench Bot platform.

 ---